Gabriel Hallevy: Law and academic career

 After obtaining his Ph.D. degree, Hallevy was promoted to Senior Lecturer (2008), to associate professor (2011) and to full professor (2013), becoming Israel's youngest law professor.
 That year he was chosen as one of the 40 most promising Israelis under the age of 40 ("Top 40 Under 40") by the Israeli leading economic magazine in Israel, "Globes".
 The Knesset, the Israeli Parliament, granted him a special honorary prize for the research in criminal law.

 Hallevy's articles and books on artificial intelligence and criminal law have been translated into several languages, including Turkish, Korean and Chinese.
 In this issue he lectures not only to academic audience, but to general audience as well, including TED lecture and in Brain Bar festivals.

-Hallevy lectures pn criminal law, criminal justice, evidence law, conflict of laws, bankruptcy law, corporate law, hi-tech law and game theory, he is a long-distance runner, member of the Israeli Bar, holds a pilot license and speaks Hebrew, English, French and German.
+Hallevy lectures on criminal law, criminal justice, evidence law, conflict of laws, bankruptcy law, corporate law, hi-tech law and game theory, he is a long-distance runner, member of the Israeli Bar, holds a pilot license and speaks Hebrew, English, French and German.
 He is frequently cited in the Israeli Supreme Court, which has embraced most of his original ideas in criminal law.